UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 No. The school itself cannot close.
 If enrollment is very low, you should report this to your Block and District Education Office.
 They will decide whether to close, merge, or provide support to increase enrollment.

-Q: What if we reopen a school that was closed for 2 years - will students' data come back?
+Q: What if the district reopens a school that was closed for 2 years - will students' data come back?

 Reporting school closure or merger in UDISE Plus 2026-27 is a District-level process.
 The school itself cannot close its own record - it must go through the Block and District Education Office.
 If your school is being closed or merged, inform your Block MIS Coordinator immediately.
-Make sure all student and teacher data is properly transferred to the new school before the closure is recorded.
+Make sure you properly transfer all student and teacher data to the new school before the closure is recorded.
 This protects students' academic records and ensures teachers' service records remain intact.